 Export Controls is the body of federal law intended to prevent the transfer of sensitive items and technology to foreign nations, organizations and individuals.
 It includes International Trafficking in Arms Regulations (ITAR) and Export Administration Regulations (EAR) compliance.

 For more information, including contact information for the university's export controls officer, see Export Control Compliance for University of Michigan Researchers.

 If you use Duo two-factor authentication for access to some systems, you may want to enroll in additional Duo options before your trip.
+You might, for example, want to enroll an additional phone number or arrange for emergency bypass codes to use while traveling.
 Also be aware that the Duo Mobile app and hardware tokens are subject to export control regulations and may not be transported or sent to embargoed nations identified by the U.S. State Department.
 See Traveling with Duo for tips and details.

-When in a high risk location, do not use any system that accesses sensitive data, even when using the university VPN.
+When in a high risk location, do not use any system that accesses sensitive data, even when using a university VPN.